 I learned to build photos from my dad.

 He’s not a photographer, but he knows how to build.
 I grew up working on cars with him.
 He taught me that “any job worth doing is worth doing right”.
 He made me a perfectionist and taught me how to embrace a challenge and enjoy it.
 There’s nothing like tinkering with a vintage Land Rover to help you problem solve and look at a task in a new way.
+These are the things that have enabled me to become the documentary photographer I am today.

 Somewhere in the middle of Kansas.
 Dad and I forging a river on our first off-road trip.
 Circa 1992